Rochester Museum and Science Center

 opened in 2016

-photos: NMAAHC; Alan Karchmer/NMAAHC (banner)
+photos: NMAAHC; Alan Karchmer/NMAAHC (above)

 We have to do right by our culture, really push forth the stories and please the people that come in this café.
 The cafe is a piece of the museum.
 We are an exhibit just like anything else, but we tell stories through food. >